-Basis of allocation

-Management Time spent a
+Basis of allocation Management Time spent and headcount

-Finance & Information Governance Headcount
+Finance & Information Governance Headcount Headcount

-T Headcount

-Facilities Floor space a
+Facilities Floor space and headcount

-HR, Learning & Development Headcount

-Organisational Development Headcount

-New Developments Headcount
+HR, Learning & Development Headcount Organisational Development Headcount New Developments Headcount l) Operating leases m) Tangible fixed assets

 Governance costs are the costs associated with the governance arrangements of the charity.
 These costs are associated with constitutional and statutory requirements and include any costs associated with the strategic management of the charity's activities.